>>The information listed below is accurate as of Saturday March 20, and is subject to change at any time.

-Travellers who are considered essential services (according to the US HomeLand Security) are able to cross the Canada-US boundary.
+Travellers who are considered essential services (according to the US Homeland Security) are able to cross the Canada-US boundary.
 Otherwise you must be a Canadian Citizen/resident to be able to enter into Canada.
 Non-essential travel from the United States is not allowed until AT LEAST March 21, 2021 (per Feb/2021 announcement).

 Travellers without symptoms: mandatory quarantine